Records with Sonobeat circa 1969-1970

 Engineered by Rim Kelley

-Basic instrumental tracks recorded at Club Seville in the Sheraton Cress Inn, Austin, Texas, circa January 1969 to summer 1970
+Basic instrumental tracks recorded at Club Seville in the Sheraton Cress Inn, Austin, Texas, between January 1969 and mid-summer 1970

 Recording equipment: ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, Scully 280 half-inch 4-track recorder, Ampex AG350 quarter-inch 2-track recorder, custom 10-channel portable stereo mixer, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, Ampex 681 tape stock